computations/lagrange-ng/README.md

 # Running

-In order to run Lagrange-NG, three files are needed:
+In order to run Lagrange-NG, three files are required:

 1. A phylogeny in newick format with branch lengths specified in time,
 2. An absence presence matrix for the ranges of each of the taxa in the phylogeny as a phylip file and,